 A delegated agency may only adopt regulations that are consistent with its enabling legislation and its underlying purposes.
 See Greater N.Y.
 Taxi Assn. v.
 N.Y.C.
 Taxi & Limousine Commn., 25 N.Y.3d 600, 608 (2015) (emphasis added).
 The Department cites eight sections of New York Financial Services Law, which it says authorized it to adopt the Regulation.
 See 23 NYCRR § 200 Notes.
-However, these statutes only authorize the Department to regulate financial products and services as they existed before the promulgation of the 2011 statute authorizing the creation of the Department, and specifically empower the Superintendent to promulgate only those "rules and regulations . . . involving financial products and services."
+However, these statutes only authorize the Department to regulate financial products and services, and specifically empower the Superintendent to promulgate only those "rules and regulations . . . involving financial products and services."
 N.Y.
 Fin.
 Serv.
-Law (cited as "FSL") §§ 201(a), 302(a); Eckmier Aff. ¶¶ 6-7, 11, 48 (emphasis added).
+Law (cited as "FSL") §§ 201(a), 302(a); Dean Aff. ¶¶ 6-7, 11, 48 (emphasis added).